-Phaye Poliakoff-Chen is an interdisciplinary artist and writer in Baltimore, MD.
-In addition to writing fiction and leading community arts programs, she has also had a long career in radio, producing documentaries for public radio about a variety of topics from prostitution to land use to immigration.
+Phaye Poliakoff-Chen is a writer and interdisciplinary artist in Baltimore, MD.
+In addition to writing and teaching, she has led community arts and media programs and produced documentaries for public radio about a variety of topics from prostitution to land use to immigration.
 She directed an urban youth media program, Uniquely Spoken, under the auspices of the Johns Hopkins Bloomberg School of Public Health and funded by the Open Society Foundation.
 Her collection of short fiction, The Art of Work, was published by Booktrope.
-Her work can also be found in Frontiers, Southern Exposure, and other publications.
-Phaye has enjoyed a long career in higher education, most recently at Goucher College, where she directed the Major in Interdisciplinary Studies and the Professional and Creative Writing program.
+Her writing can also be found in Tupelo Quarterly, Frontiers, Southern Exposure, and other publications.
+Phaye has enjoyed a long career in higher education, most recently at Goucher College, where she taught professional and creative writing for 16 years, and directed the Major in Interdisciplinary Studies and the Professional and Creative Writing program.

 Phaye lives in Baltimore, MD with her husband Allen Chen.
-Taking great delight in transdisciplinary connections, Phaye travels frequently to collaborate with artists, writers, and other creators.
+Taking great delight in transdisciplinary connections, Phaye enjoys collaborations and conversations with people across multiple disciplines and time zones.

 Praise for The Art of Work: